-Ewan Lawrie is the author of Gibbous House, (January 2017) and No Good Deed, featuring the charming villain Alasdair Moffat, published by Unbound in January 2021.
+Ewan Lawrie is the author of Gibbous House, (January 2017), No Good Deed (January 2021), and At The Back Of The North Wind (September 2022) featuring the charming villain Alasdair Moffat.
 His Cerasus Poetry-published collection “Last Night I Met John Adcock” was shortlisted for the Poetry Book Prize 2020.
-He is an one of a small team of editors for the writers’ web-site, ABCTales.com.
+He is one of a small team of editors for the writers’ web-site, ABCTales.com.

 Whilst serving 23 years in the Royal Air Force, including 10 in Cold War Berlin and 12 more flying over the rather warmer conflicts that followed, Ewan began writing.
 In the main this was to pass the time during long, boring flights over desert countries.
 After a while, this way of killing time developed into a passion.